Capstone-Butterfly/Getchup_FrontEnd/README.md

 - After the merge, the branch has to be auto deleted from the repository.
 - After completing a task, remember to checkout to a new branch.
 - Strive to write code that is free of bugs.
+- Use .jsx extensions for components files and .js for logic files.

 ## Naming conventions
 - PascalCase: components